Helping Clients to Live – Not Just Survive Life

 Holly Pearlman encapsulates why she likes to work with trauma survivors by stating: “I love working with Trauma Survivors because they tend to be some of the most courageous people I have ever met.
 I enjoy working with adults of all ages because it’s never too late to heal from wounds of the past.
 I’m so grateful and honored to be able to aid people in their healing process.”

-Holly candidly notes that another reason why she likes to work with trauma survivors is because she is one herself.
+Holly candidly notes that another reason why she likes to work with trauma survivors is that she is one herself.
 “I get it on a level I couldn’t unless I experienced similar incidents and then later knowing what it’s like to heal from it.
 I know the amount of courage it takes from my own personal journey,” she explains to new clients.

 A Licensed Professional Clinical Counselor in both California and Illinois, Holly earned a bachelor’s degree in Behavioral Science from National Louis University in Chicago.
 She received a graduate degree in Clinical Psychology, Counseling Specialization, with a concentration in Crisis and Trauma from the Chicago School of Professional Psychology.
 In addition, Holly received a Master of Arts Certificate in Holocaust and Genocide studies from Seton Hill University in Greensburg, Pennsylvania, as well as the International School for Holocaust Studies in Jerusalem.

-Treatment for People with Hoarding Disorder
+Treatment for People With Hoarding Disorder

 Holly Pearlman provides professional therapeutic services to clients suffering from a variety of conditions rooted in trauma, including hoarding disorder.
 More recently, she has become increasingly involved in assisting individuals considered hoarders.
 Indeed, Holly explained that she has become passionate about assisting people with hoarding disorder.